 07 April 2009 by Anna Staford

 New Zealand has a diverse population but with some uniting features that make it unique in the world.
-Relatively isolated South Pacific location and rugged landscapes still makes many New Zealanders quiet and independent, yet resourceful and self-reliant, with a famous Kiwi ingenuity.
+Relatively isolated South Pacific location and rugged landscapes still make many New Zealanders quiet and independent, yet resourceful and self-reliant, with a famous Kiwi ingenuity.

-Early Voyagers - Over four hundred years before Christopher Columbus and the rest of Europe worried about falling off the edge of the world, the first New Zealanders, the Maori, voyaged thousands of miles across the vast unknown Pacific Ocean in small ocean-going canoes.
+Over four hundred years before Christopher Columbus and the rest of Europe worried about falling off the edge of the world, the first New Zealanders, the Maori, voyaged thousands of miles across the vast unknown Pacific Ocean in small ocean-going canoes.
 In order to reach New Zealand, these brave adventurers developed their own navigation system using the stars and the currents.

-Rugged Pioneers - New Zealand's European pioneers were also brave, rugged and independent.
+New Zealand's European pioneers were also brave, rugged and independent.
 Before establishing farms and settlements, they had to first clear the land a painstaking and sometimes dangerous activity.
 Their isolation and exposure to the elements forced these early New Zealanders to become hardy and multi-skilled.
-This resourcefulness and ingenuity has greatly contributed to the New Zealand character.
+This resourcefulness and ingenuity have greatly contributed to the New Zealand character.
 The same qualities can be seen today in the new pioneers a generation of young Kiwi business executives, computer software builders, film-makers, fashion designers, and sportspeople making waves around the world.

 Since before Sir Ernest Rutherford split the atom early in the twentieth century, Kiwis have been discovering and inventing things.
 Many of these inventions have literally been created in a backyard.
-While frozen meat, the Hamilton Jet boat, and the bungy jump are probably the most famous Kiwi inventions, there are many others.
+While frozen meat, the Hamilton Jet boat, and the Bungy jump are probably the most famous Kiwi inventions, there are many others.
 New Zealanders are also responsible for the tranquilliser gun, seismic base isolators (rubber and lead blocks which minimise earthquake damage), electric fences, the fastest motorbike in the world, freezer vacuum pumps, stamp vending machines, wide-toothed shearing combs, and the electronic petrol pump to name a few!

 With so much coastline, it is little wonder New Zealanders love the water.
-Since Kupe, the first explorer to reach New Zealand, made landfall in the far north of the country over a thousand years ago, New Zealanders have had a passion for ocean-going craft.
-New Zealanders were at the forefront of yacht design and racing during much of the 20th century, and continued their dominance into this century by winning and retaining the prestigious America's Cup.
+Since Kupe, the first explorer to reach New Zealand, made landfall in the far north of the country over a thousand years ago, New Zealanders have had a passion for the ocean-going craft.
+New Zealanders were at the forefront of yacht design and racing during much of the 20th century, and continued their dominance into this century by winning and retaining prestigious America's Cup.
 New Zealanders have also won many Olympic medals for yachting, windsurfing, kayaking, and rowing.

-Fair Go Mate - Tempering the rugged individualism of New Zealanders is a strong egalitarian streak and a sense of fair play and teamwork.
+Tempering the rugged individualism of New Zealanders is a strong egalitarian streak and a sense of fair play and teamwork.
 This may be partly due to the co-operative whanau (extended family) structure of Maori society, as well as the make-up of early Pakeha (Europeans) society.
 Many European immigrants came to New Zealand to escape the class system.
 A small population meant co-operation was vital for survival.
 The artificial class structures of home became irrelevant in such a rugged and young country.
 New Zealand was also one of the earliest countries to grant women the right to vote and has a strong trade union tradition.

 The two World Wars saw heavy casualties inflicted on the New Zealand male population.
 But it also saw loyalty to your friends and comrades mateship become a prized social value.
 This quality is still seen on the sporting field today.
 Rugby football is the most popular spectator sport in New Zealand, and the legendary All Blacks have won the World Cup once and been a finalist twice.
 Though the sport has public school beginnings in England, in New Zealand, rugby is definitely the sport of the average bloke.

-New New Zealanders - In the 1970s, large numbers of Pacific Island immigrants settled in New Zealand, followed in the 80s and 90s by Asians, Europeans, and many others.
+In the 1970s, large numbers of Pacific Island immigrants settled in New Zealand, followed in the 80s and 90s by Asians, Europeans, and many others.
 These new arrivals contributed, along with technological and economic changes, to a totally new national identity.
 In the last twenty years or so, New Zealanders have embraced the global economy and the latest technology.
 Per head of population, New Zealanders are some of the highest mobile phone and Internet users in the world.
 They also read the most newspapers.

-Urban and Sophisticated - New Zealand has absorbed the new culinary tastes, fashions, and lifestyles of the Pacific Rim and combined them with more traditional ones to produce a unique New Zealand identity.
+New Zealand has absorbed the new culinary tastes, fashions, and lifestyles of the Pacific Rim and combined them with more traditional ones to produce a unique New Zealand identity.
 Today, Kiwis are as likely to visit an Asian restaurant or modern art gallery as they are to attend a rugby game or milk a cow!